 Here is what growing butterflies can teach your kids:

-Butterflies are disappearing at an alarming rate because of sprawling urban development and growing use of pesticides.
-Raising butterflies INDOORS is an effective and fun way to help increase their numbers in nature and participate in butterfly conservation.
+Butterflies are disappearing at an alarming rate because of the growing use of pesticides and sprawling urban development.
+Raising butterflies indoors is an effective and fun way to help increase their numbers.

-When you raise butterflies indoors, they’ll need a safe temporary home that you can either purchase or make yourself.
-Mesh pop-ups are fairly inexpensive, but designing and creating a butterfly habitat is half the fun for my kids, so we tend to make a new one each year.
+If your kids are anything like mine, they’ll love helping plant and maintain the butterfly garden.
+You’ll also need a temporary home for the caterpillars/butterflies which you can either buy or make yourself.
+Mesh pop-ups are fairly inexpensive, but I have to say that designing and creating the butterfly habitat is half the fun for my kids, so we tend to make a new one each year.

-If you decide to make one as well, it can be as simple as using an old box (top, front, and perhaps parts of the sides cut out) and mesh netting – unless you’re dedicated to raising MONARCH BUTTERFLIES which NEED their environment disinfected between different lots.
+If you decide to make one as well, it can be as simple as using an old box (top, front, and perhaps parts of the sides cut out) and cheap mesh netting.
+That is unless you’re dedicated to raising MONARCH BUTTERFLIES which NEED their environment disinfected between different lots.

 Are you ready to raise your very own butterflies?

-Raising butterflies is a low-cost project that is very rewarding.
+Raising butterflies is a rewarding low-cost project.
 It can be a one-time experience or one that can be repeated over and over in the same season and year after year.

 Some butterfly species are more difficult to raise than others.
 If you can, I recommend starting with species that are easier to raise.

 Even if you do everything right, things can go wrong.
 A portion of eggs might not hatch, a number of caterpillars might die, and some butterflies may not successfully complete the amazing transformation.
-Still, you will have saved a lot more butterflies than nature alone would have raised on its own.
-It is estimated that out of hundreds of eggs, only a few butterflies will become adults.
+Still, you will have saved a lot more butterflies than nature alone would have raised on its own these days.
+(It is estimated that out of hundreds of eggs, only a few butterflies will become adults.)